 Improve the company culture.

 In order to pass down the message of going green to the rest of the business, it needs to start from the top.
 If you want people who work for you to be less wasteful, find better ways to commute, and to recycle and reuse more, then it needs to start from the top and have that message come down to them through example.
 With a company culture that is more green, it can be easy to make those choices.
 An employee wanting to recycle their water bottle won’t be able to do so if there are no recycling bins or facilities in the workplace.
-Even better, they wouldn’t need to bring in a plastic bottle if reusable bottles or reusable coffee cups were provided for them at work.
+Even better, they wouldn’t need to bring in a plastic bottle if reusable stainless steel water bottles or reusable coffee cups were provided for them at work.

 You could also think about having a recycling policy in place for things like paper, glass and even ink cartridges.
 If you need to get new ones, you should also consider where they are coming from; why not buy recycled ones instead?